bvfaltran/sunweb/readme.md

 Use SASS as a CSS preprocessor [x]
 Do not use any styles framework such as Bootstrap [x] Use variables for colors [x]
-Use variables for breakpoints and mixins for mediaqueries [] Do not use CSS selectors deeper than 3 levels
+Use variables for breakpoints and mixins for mediaqueries [x] Do not use CSS selectors deeper than 3 levels
-Organize your source stylesheets on separate files Mobile first everything [x]
+Organize your source stylesheets on separate files[x] Mobile first everything [x]
-Add more breakpoints if you consider that are needed to improve the appearance [x] Add jQuery or jQuery-like library even you don't need it Manage the third-party library using bower
+Add more breakpoints if you consider that are needed to improve the appearance [x] Add jQuery or jQuery-like library even you don't need it[x] Manage the third-party library using bower[x]
 Provide a bundled solution to compile the final CSS [x] Consider post-processing techniques to improve the distributable CSS Organize your iterative workflow doing partial commits with valuable changes [x]

+Extra:
+Check if prefix-free is needed(css xbrowser suport)